usetania/usetania-static/content/contact/_index.en.md

 type: "contact"
 layout: "contact"
 ---
 Do you need a professional service to customise Tania for your needs?
-Any ideas for partnership?
-Or want to say, "hi", to us?
+Any ideas for partnership? <br/>Or just want to say, "hi", to us?
 Just leave a message.
 We will reply to you immediately.